douggeng/Speech-Data-Collector/README.md

 # Speech Data Collector

-A speech transcriber that iterates through the transcript and adds everytime you said a key word into a SQL database
+A speech transcriber that iterates through the transcript and everytime you say a key word it gets added into a SQL database

 ## Description

-This program is a simulation of when business get access to the mic in your device, how they accuartly target you for advertising.
+This program is a simulation of when businesses get access to the mic in your device, which is how they accuartly target you for advertising.

 ## Getting Started